-As well as our workshops & webinars, the following may help you think about your career:
+As well as our workshops & webinars, the following may help

+you think about your career:

-- Discover Careers events comprise short talks from a panel of speakers, followed by a lively Q&A. Each Discover Careers panel focuses on a particular sector, eg management consultancy, science communications and policy.
-Details & booking: kcl.ac.uk/careers - Virtual Insights Consultancy Projects for PhDs - gain team-based project experience with real industry clients. - Gareers In Your Ears, our podcast, features interviews with PhD holders, providing insights into their career journeys.
-It's available from the Apple and Google podcast stores. - • Further online resources, specially curated for research students.
+- Discover Careers events comprise short talks from a panel of speakers, followed by a lively O&A. Each Discover Careers panel focuses on a particular sector, eg management consultancy, science communications and policy.
+Details & booking: kcl.ac.uk/careers - Careers In Your Ears, our podcast, features interviews with PhD holders, providing insights into their career journeys.
+It's available from the Apple and Google podcast stores. - Further online resources, specially curated for research students.